-The Assessment will be administered online via Qualtrics, and we expect CAHs will spend approximately 60-90 minutes collecting information and completing the online Assessment.
+The Assessment will be administered online via Qualtrics, and we expect CAHs will spend approximately 60 minutes collecting information and completing the online Assessment.
 CAHs are encouraged to complete the Assessment with input from a variety of team members, but each CAH should submit only one assessment.
 For CAH staff that may work in multiple hospitals, each hospital should submit a separate Assessment.
 CAHs will receive an email confirmation of their completion of the Assessment (sent to the quality contact listed) which will also include a copy of their responses to the Assessment.
-These and other details are included in the instructions for the Assessment (to be sent to CAHs with the Assessment link by their State Flex Program on September 11).
-The Assessment will close on October 31, 2023.
+These and other details are included in the instructions for the Assessment (to be sent to CAHs with the Assessment link by their State Flex Program).
+CAHs are requested to complete the Assessment by December 15, 2023.
 Additional information about the Assessment can be found in a recording here.
 Additional information about the National CAH Quality Summit and Elements of CAH Quality Infrastructure can be found here.

-Any questions about the Assessment can be directed to Megan Lahr at the Flex Monitoring Team (lahrx074@umn.edu) or to your State Flex Program.
+Any questions about the Assessment can be directed to Megan Lahr at the Flex Monitoring Team (lahrx074@umn.edu).
 Thank you for your help in this process!